Products

 • Monitor the general oral health of the mouth

-There are several types of intraoral X-rays.
-Each displays various aspects of the teeth.
+There are several types of intraoral X-rays, each displaying various aspects of the teeth:

 1. Bitewing X-ray

-Bitewing X-rays display details of the upper and lower teeth in a particular area of the mouth.
+Bitewing X-rays display details of the upper and lower teeth in a mouth area.
 Every bitewing scan shows a tooth from its crown to around the level of the supporting bone.

-Bitewing X-rays detect tooth decay, bone loss, and adjustments in bone density caused by gum disease.
-Bitewing X-rays also help to assess the best fit of a crown or cast restoration.
+Bitewing X-rays detect tooth decay, bone loss, and adjustments in bone density due to gum disease.
+They also help assess the best fit of a crown or cast restoration.

 2. Occlusal X-ray

-Occlusal X-rays are bigger scans that display full tooth development and placement.
+Occlusal X-rays are more extensive scans that display full tooth development and placement.
 Every X-ray shows the complete arch of the teeth in either the upper or lower jaw.

 Occlusal X-rays discover extra teeth, jaw fractures, a cleft palate, cysts, dental abscesses, or growths.
 They also find foreign objects lost in the mouth.